wlodekkr/chain-of-responsibility/README.md

-# chain-of-responsibility
+# refactoring-jbcnconf
-Refactoring Workshop into Chain of Responsibility
+Refactoring done during the workshops at JBCNConf in Barcelona